Biddy Baxter: Blue Peter

-Post-Blue Peter life
+Post–Blue Peter

-Her final programme in the role of editor aired on 27 June 1988.
-Her husband, John Hosier, who had been a BBC Schools music producer and was a music educator, had accepted a job offer in Hong Kong.
+Baxter's final programme in the role of editor aired on 27 June 1988; her partner had accepted a job offer in Hong Kong.
 After returning from Hong Kong in 1993, Baxter continued to work for the BBC, as a consultant to directors-general Michael Checkland and John Birt.
-Hosier died in 2000.

-In the 1981 New Year Honours, Baxter was honoured with an MBE (Member of the Civil Division of the Order of the British Empire), in recognition of her work as editor of Blue Peter; she received her MBE from The Queen at Buckingham Palace, on 10 February 1981.
-She is also a fellow of the Royal Television Society, and has received honorary D. Litts from the University of Newcastle in 1988 and the University of Durham in 2012.
+In the 1981 New Year Honours, Baxter was appointed Member of the Order of the British Empire (MBE), in recognition of her work as editor of Blue Peter; she received her MBE from Queen Elizabeth at Buckingham Palace, on 10 February 1981.
+She was also a fellow of the Royal Television Society, and received honorary D. Litts from the University of Newcastle in 1988 and the University of Durham in 2012.

 In September 2008, Baxter expressed dissatisfaction with the way Blue Peter was being run and said that she believed that the BBC was trying to close the programme down.

 In November 2013, Baxter was announced as the recipient of the Special Award at the BAFTA Children's Awards in 2013.
 Baxter was praised by Anna Home, former head of BBC Children's Television, on receiving the award.
 Home told Jane Martinson of The Guardian in 2013: "Somehow she was overlooked.
-If anyone deserves to be recognised she does … Blue Peter is a legend and she is Blue Peter".
+If anyone deserves to be recognised she does ...
+Blue Peter is a legend and she is Blue Peter".

-In June 2014, Baxter was the guest on BBC Radio 4's Desert Island Discs.
-Her choices were "Deo Gracias" from A Ceremony of Carols by Benjamin Britten, the final chorus from the St Matthew Passion by Johann Sebastian Bach, "Milord" by Édith Piaf, "Beat Out Dat Rhythm on a Drum" from the musical Carmen Jones, the "Andante quasi lento e cantabile" from the Carol Symphony by Victor Hely-Hutchinson, the Allegro from the String Quintet in C Major by Franz Schubert, the Allegro from the Concierto de Aranjuez by Joaquín Rodrigo and the "Papageno Duet" from The Magic Flute by Wolfgang Amadeus Mozart.
+In June 2014, Baxter was a guest on BBC Radio 4's Desert Island Discs.
+Her musical choices included "Deo Gracias" from A Ceremony of Carols by Benjamin Britten, the final chorus from the St Matthew Passion by Johann Sebastian Bach and "Milord" by Édith Piaf.
 Her book choice was The Traveller's Tree by Patrick Leigh Fermor.

+Personal life and death

+Baxter's long-term partner was John Hosier, the music producer and educator.
+She married him shortly before he died in March 2000.

+Baxter died on 10 August 2025, at the age of 92.
+She had suffered from breast cancer and Alzheimer's disease.